 Here we go again—another big fire sale on books and other merchandise is under way at Borders, this time in Columbia, Timonium and Silver Spring.

-Books-A-Million, now the second-largest book-selling chain in the country after Barnes & Noble, plans to buy as many as 35 superstores from bankrupt Borders, including three in Maryland—in Lutherville, Columbia and Waldorf.
+Books-A-Million, now the second-largest book-selling chain in the country after Barnes & Noble, from bankrupt Borders, including three in Maryland—in Lutherville, Columbia and Waldorf.

 Federal Bankruptcy Court in New York City still must approve the sale.